mappu/miqt/README.md

 This is a straightforward binding of the Qt 5.15 / Qt 6.4+ API using CGO.
 You must have a working Qt C++ development toolchain to use this Go binding.

 These bindings were newly started in August 2024.
-The bindings are complete for QtCore, QtGui, QtWidgets, Qt SQL, QtMultimedia, QtMultimediaWidgets, QtSpatialAudio, QtPrintSupport, QtSvg, QtScript, QtNetwork, QtWebkit, QtWebChannel, QtWebEngine, QtCharts, QML, QScintilla, ScintillaEdit, there is subclassing support, and there is a uic/rcc implementation.
+The bindings are complete for QtCore, QtGui, QtWidgets, Qt SQL, QtMultimedia, QtMultimediaWidgets, QtSpatialAudio, QtPrintSupport, QtSvg, QtScript, QtNetwork, QtWebkit, QtWebChannel, QtWebEngine, QtCharts, QtPositioning, QtUiPlugin/QtUiTools, QML, QScintilla, ScintillaEdit, there is subclassing support, and there is a uic/rcc/lupdate implementation.
 But, the bindings may be immature in some ways.
 Please try out the bindings and raise issues if you have trouble.

 ## Supported platforms